malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 as a seed site,
 from which the crystal grows at the crystal growth rate.

-## Temperature Dependence of Growth Rates

-- Looking at the nucleation rate and the crystal growth rate separately.

-Nucleation occurs when a fluctuation in the liquid state, forms a crystalline configuration stable enough to grow.
-The size of this is influenced by the chemical energy difference between the liquid and the crystal phases, as well as the energy penalty of the interface between them.
-As the size of an nucleation site increases, the energy gained from the crystal phase increases as the cube of the radius, while the penalty for the surface area increases as the square of the radius.
-The two different power laws mean that at some finite size, a crystalline configuration is stabilised and can continue to grow.
-The initial creation of this unstable state arises from the random fluctuations of the liquid;
-the average energy has spatial and temporal fluctuations which with some rare occurrence, create structures which are possible for nucleation.
-As the temperature decreases the fluctuations creating the higher energy crystal nucleus become rarer and rarer, however also in favour is the larger energy gap between the liquid and the crystal phases.

-- supercooled liquids for pedestrians [@Cavagna2009]

-The classical theory of crystal growth is attributed to Wilson[@Wilson1900] and Frenkel[@Frenkel1926], where the growth rate is determined by the liquid diffusion near the interface, and the chemical potential between the two phases.
-At temperatures slightly below the melting point the chemical potential is the rate limiting parameter, while typically lower temperatures become limited by the diffusion of particles near the interface.

 ## Anomalously Slow Growth Rates

 In the study of many different crystals,